ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/04_deploying_stateless_apps/05_revisiting_netcore_react.md

-# Revisiting .NET Core ReactJS
+# Revisiting our .NET Core - ReactJS example

 With some understanding of the primitives, we can take the application we built in the containerization section and deploy it to our cluster.